Home Improvement Interior Remodel Walls & Ceilings Drywall

 • Seal up door and window cracks with caulk.
 Cold air seeping into your home has a detrimental effect on your home's heat envelope.

-• Install exterior wall sheathing beneath new siding.
+• Install exterior wall sheathing beneath the new siding.
 Sheathing can help boost your walls by as much as an extra R-6 level.

 • Add storm windows at the beginning of each cold weather season to the front of your existing windows.